Muha2023/github-sharing-Uc/README.md

 # github-sharing-Uc

+### Python For Data Analytics Project 2023 –Unicorn Startup Companies.

-Here are the steps involved in the provided lines of code:
+Here are the summarize steps involved

 1.The following columns were renamed as 'Date Joined', 'Valuation', 'Select Investors', and 'Funding' to 'Date', 'Valuation ($B)', 'Investors', and 'Funding ($B)' respectively.